Yoga & Meditation

 Transform your body and mind

-The practice enables you to sit and meditate without worrying about what was going on around you.
-Giving the gift of mindfulness, you can work towards physical, mental and spiritual growth in a fun, inviting and relaxed community setting.
+Today you can use it for any of those reasons.
+Plus giving the gift of mindfulness, you can work towards physical, mental and spiritual growth in a fun, inviting and relaxed community setting.

 Meditation involves no physical exercise or movements.
-Rather, you sit for a period of time and focus on the flow created by the energies of your body.
-It is considered an important part of yoga, and is often performed after the exercises.
+Rather, you sit or lie down for a period of time and focus on guided instructions until you are able to practise yourself.
+It is considered an important part of yoga, and is often performed after the asana postures and pranayama breathing.

 A yoga and meditation class is the stepping stone to a range of benefits including: